Important

 Remote servers

-to rsync enables data transfer to be tunneled via SSH.
+RsyncUI compels data transfer via SSH if the destination is a remote server.
+The parameter -e ssh to rsync enables data transfer to be tunneled via SSH.
 It appears that recent versions of rsync or SSH do not require this parameter, but for safety, RsyncUI appends it if the destination is a remote server.

 Through the SSH tunnel, the transfer is encrypted when transmitted over a network connection.